 The finalised CPRA regulation provides multiple examples of dark patterns to avoid such as adding “unnecessary burden or friction” to opt-out, bundling consent or requiring individuals to scroll or search to find an opt-out mechanism or click through multiple screens to confirm choices regarding data use.

 Update your privacy policy to detail the rights of the consumers and guide them to exercise their rights under CPRA.
-Ensure that your privacy policy is easily accessible and compatible with all devices.
+Ensure that your privacy policy is easily accessible.
 Other than the information highlighted in the CCPA notices, the privacy policy should include:

 You can use the free privacy policy generator from CookieYes to create a compliant privacy policy exclusively for your business.